Data Plane

 Option 1: Using Tower Cloud Data Plane

 The Tower Cloud Data Plane is the default option for Tower.
-Unless you configure a self-managed runner, Tower will dispatch all of your runs automatically to the Tower Cloud data plane and automatically scale up and down on demand.
+Unless you configure a Self-Hosted runner, Tower will dispatch all of your runs automatically to the Tower Cloud data plane and automatically scale up and down on demand.

-Option 2: Installing Self-Hosted Data Plane
+Option 2: Using a Self-Hosted Data Plane

 Prerequisites